NatLibFi/marc-record-merge-melindautils/README.md

-# marc-record-merge-melindautils
+# Utility functions to apply for MARC records during deduplication in Melinda

-marc-record-merge-melindautils is a javascript module to be used in addition to marc-record-merge module.
-Melindautils handle Melinda -specific sanity checks and modifications of the duplicate records to be merged.
+A javascript module to be used in addition to [marc-record-merge module](https://github.com/natlibfi/marc-record-merge).
+Handles Melinda-specific sanity checks and modifications of the duplicate records to be merged.
 This module is part of the larger marc record deduplication system.

 ## Installation